mars0i/masonclj/doc/masonclj/properties.md

 different "time slice" defrecords at different times.  `defagent` makes it simpler to use `make-properties`, and `make-fnl-circled-portrayal` helps make use of its results in the GUI.

-NOTE: "Agent" below refers to agents in the agent-based modeling sense.
-This sense of the term pretty much has nothing to do with the Clojure language agent concept.

-## Rationale

 (See also
 [doc/ClojureMasonInteropTips.md](https://github.com/mars0i/masonclj/blob/master/doc/ClojureMASONinteropTips.md) and